Real Estate Investing

 - Limit Order: Set a price you’re willing to pay.

-- Dollar-Cost Averaging: Set up automatic purchases to average your buying cost.
+- Dollar-Cost Averaging: Set up automatic purchases to spread your buying cost over time.

 Sample Portfolio for Beginners: